melissaboiko/recolourbot/README.md

 =============

-Mastodon bot that fetches images from a toot, converts them to black-and-white, recolours them using DeepAI colorising service, and replies to the toot with the recoloured version.
+Mastodon bot that fetches images from a toot, converts them to black-and-white, recolours them using DeepAI colourising service, and replies to the toot with the recoloured version.
 Sometimes you get a new outfit, though often it’s “same but in neutral colours”.

+An instance is presently running on my raspberry at
+@recolourbot@pao.namakajiri.net .

 Interacting
 ===========